fryktoria/On-the-Fly-Shortest-Path/README.md

 ## Activation

-The plugin panel should ve visible in the left hand side of the QGIS screen.
-If you do not see it, select `View -> Panels`.
+The plugin panel should be visible on the left hand side of the QGIS screen.
+If you do not see it, firt make sure that the plugin is activated.

+1. From the QGIS toolbar, select `Plugins -> Manage and Install Plugins...`.

+2. The window `Plugins|Settings` will open.
+From the panel on the left side of the window, select `Installed`.
+Navigate  the list to locate the plugin name `On-the-Fly Shortest Path`.
+Activate it by clicking on the checkbox on the side of the plugin name.

+Next, activate the plugin panel.
+1. Select `View -> Panels`.
 You should see the `On-the-Fly Shortest Path` in the list of panels.
 Activate it by clicking on the checkbox.

-If you only see the name of the plugin in the lower left side of the left panel, you will need to adjust the size of the plugin panel to show all of its paramaters.
+You should now see the panel, or just the name of the plugin in the lower left side of the left panel.
+In the later case, adjust the size of the plugin panel by dragging the top border of the panel upwards using the mouse.

 ## Configuration

 The plugin offers several user-defined options that can be set via the configuration dialog.
 To activate this dialog, press the `Configure...` button in the plugin panel.
 A new dialog form opens, containg parameters grouped in sections.
 Note: If the plugin panel does not appear, follow the instructions in the **[Activation](#Activation)** section.

 The new settings will be stored locally.
 The user may reset the settings to the factory defaults by pressing on the `Defaults` button.

 ### Section: Display